Table of Contents

 - Shleshmahar: Reduces phlegm.

-- Shothagna: Reduces swelling and inflammation, relieves edema
+- Shothagna: Reduces swelling and inflammation, relieve edema

 - Vishaghna: Destroys poisons in the body.